nomadicwind/synapse/doc/tech_design.md

 #### 2.2.
 Local Development Environment

-The entire stack will be orchestrated using docker-compose.yml for a one-command local setup.
-This file will define services for:
+The entire stack will be run as separate local services without Docker.
+Each service will be installed and configured individually:

-- api: The FastAPI application.
+- api: The FastAPI application will run directly using Python.

-- worker: The Celery worker.
+- worker: The Celery worker will run as a separate Python process.

-- db: The PostgreSQL database.
+- db: The PostgreSQL database will be installed locally or use a cloud-based PostgreSQL instance.

-- broker: The Redis instance.
+- broker: The Redis instance will be installed locally or use a cloud-based Redis service.

-- storage: The MinIO object storage server.
+- storage: MinIO object storage will be installed locally or use a cloud-based S3-compatible storage.

-- stt_service: A container running the Whisper model, exposed as an internal API.
+- stt_service: The Whisper model will run as a local Python service or use a cloud-based STT API.

 ### 3. Detailed Module Design